iv4xr-project/iv4xr-framework/docs/testar/TESTAR.md

 ### TestarExecutor does
 - Prepares the `windows.dll` file
-- Loads the desired TESTAR settings
+- Loads the desired SUT protocol and settings
 - Creates and executes the TESTAR exploratory agent

 ### TestarFactory does